 Well, the 27th Annual Alabama Renaissance Faire is behind us.
 Now, it is time to take a short break, during which time we will prepare for the Florence (our home city) Christmas Parade on December 12th, then we will resume our short break until January.
 At which time we start all over again!

 If you are already trying to get your calendars set up for next year, hear are some dates for you to jot down and add to your event planning.
-In January, the 17th, we should be turning our official attention to planning the next Faire.
+In January, the 16th, we will be turning our official attention to planning the next Faire.
 The Roundtable (the group of volunteers who bring you the Renaissance Faire) will be meeting at the old Florence Board of Education (aka the Richard’s Center) building at 541 Riverview Drive here in Florence.
 We will be meeting monthly on every third Thursday, until September rolls around.
 In September we will meet two times that month, on the 1st and 3rd Thursday and then in October we will meet every week (lots to do and time is getting short.
 Also in October, two weeks before the Faire we hold a costume making workshop, that should be on the 11th and the next weekend is our Royal Autumnal Feast, it will be held on the 18th.
 Then on the following weekend, is the 28th Annual Alabama Renaissance Faire.
 To be held on the 25th & 26th.

 There are other events that occur during the year.
 We, the Roundtable, will be asked to come into schools, cub/boy scout functions (where we conduct a history lesson that may not be in the history books, with armor, and weapons, like swords that will be used by real live sword fighters).
 We also participate at a Ring Joust held at the Bluewater Creek Polo Club.
 So, as you can see, we tend to stay a bit busy during the year.